McKinsey PEI: Inclusive Leadership

 In conclusion, Inclusive Leadership is an essential skill for any management consultant, and it’s a core part of the McKinsey PEI interview.
 To answer these questions successfully, you need to demonstrate that you can lead a diverse team, both formally and informally, with empathy, motivation, collaboration, and teamwork.
 Remember to provide enough context, highlight your role, actions, and impact, and be prepared to answer follow-up questions.
 By doing so, you will show the interviewer that you have the skills and experience to be a successful management consultant at McKinsey.

-As former McKinsey consultants and interview experts, we have specialized in getting our candidates into McKinsey.
+As former McKinsey consultants and the highest-rated consulting interview experts, we have specialized in getting our candidates into McKinsey.
 We can help you by

 Reach out to us if you have any questions!
 We are happy to help and offer a tailored program.